-Concurrently with the Note Offering, the Company is selling 7,500,000 shares of its Common Stock ("Common Stock") in the Common Stock Offering.
+The Company is currently proposing to sell 7,500,000 shares of its Common Stock ("Common Stock") in the Common Stock Offering.
 In such offering, certain selling stockholders are also selling 7,500,000 shares of Common Stock (without giving effect to the underwriters' over-allotment option).
 The Note Offering is conditioned in its entirety upon the consummation of the Common Stock Offering.
 The Common Stock Offering is not, however, conditioned upon the consummation of the Note Offering.
-The net proceeds to the Company from the Common Stock Offering will be used to repay indebtedness outstanding under the Credit Agreement (as defined herein).
+The net proceeds to the Company from the Common Stock Offering will be used to repay a portion of the indebtedness outstanding under the Credit Agreement and/or the New Credit Agreement (each as defined herein).